 Those needing a VPN service with a wider server network can take a look at HideMyAss! which covers over 190 countries and is also owned by AVG, so if you trust AVG then you may want to use HideMyAss!.

 Platforms & Devices

 AVG offers custom VPN apps for Microsoft Windows, Mac, iOS and Android devices and you can use the VPN on up to five devices simultaneously.

 Unfortunately there are no manual workarounds for other devices and platforms, such as Fire TV Stick or Linux, so if you need to use a VPN on anything outside of the four main platforms, AVG VPN isn’t the right VPN provider for you.

 It’s also not possible to set up AVG VPN on your home router, nor can you buy routers with the software pre-installed, so there’s no way of protecting all of your devices without having to purchase and install the VPN apps onto each one.

 AVG doesn’t provide VPN browser extensions for Google Chrome, Safari or Mozilla Firefox users.
 If you want to use a VPN extension when web browsing, take a look at our best VPN extensions recommendations.

 Games Consoles & Streaming Devices

-Considering AVG’s primary focus has always been AntiVirus, it’s hardly surprising that they’re not going out of their way to provide convenient solutions for gamers and streamers.
+AVG’s primary focus has always been antivirus, so it’s not surprising that they do not provide VPN solutions for gamers and streamers.
 You won’t find any setup guides for these devices on the AVG website.